1A3Dev/1A3Dev/README.md

 - A CAD system for [TXDPSRP](https://txdps-rp.com) FiveM server

 ## My Experience
-I have been coding since around 2015/2016 and typically code in the following languages:
+I have been coding since around 2015 and my main languages lately are:
 - Discord: JavaScript
+- FiveM: Lua, JavaScript, C#
 - Minecraft: Skript, Java
-- FiveM: Lua, JavaScript, C#
+I also do web development

 ## Contact Details
 You can contact me via discord at 1A3#2128 or on [Twitter](https://twitter.com/messages/compose?recipient_id=853951792723505152)